How Much Do Stair Railings Cost to Install in 2025?

 Budgeting for Stair Railing Installation

-Even though installing a stair railing is a complex job that requires a skilled contractor, you can still cut down on costs with these budget-friendly tips:
+Installing a stair railing is a skilled job, but you can still trim costs with these tips:

 • Stick with a classic, premade design rather than an intricate or custom one.